mbeddr/mps-platform-docs/src/doc/docs/mps_internal/index.md

     To get the repository you will need access to the project. e.g. the editor context will give you access to the repository: `editorContext.getRepository()`.

-    In other cases for instance when you don't have an editor context directly available you need to make sure that from UI (action) you pass the project or repository though to the place where you need it.
+    In other cases, for instance,  when you don't have an editor context directly available you need to make sure that from UI (action) you pass the project or repository though to the place where you need it.

     {{ answer_by('coolya') }}